geonda/RIXS.phonons/docs/source/quickstart/index.md

 import phlab
 ```

-Now let's create our work space which is a wrapper for all the experiments and models:
+Now let's create our workspace, which is a wrapper for all the experiments and models:

 ```python